 What do lenders look for in a home loan application?

-Put simply, the lenders will assess your:
+Put simply, mortgage lenders will assess your:

 • Deposit